 FAQs About Long Distance Relationships

-- 1 Top 7 Most Common Questions, and Answers
+- 1 Top 7 Most Common Questions

 - 1.1 How common are long distance relationships?

 - 1.2 Are long distance relationships becoming more common?

 - 1.3 Do LDRs work?
 Do long distance relationships work?

 - 1.4 Do couples in LDRs have less satisfying relationships?